 They will support an understanding of our organisation’s strengths and opportunities for quality improvement.

-They will identify consensus and differences in perspective between our staff and Change Team.
+They will identify consensus and differences in perspective between our staff and the Change Team.

 They will inform the development of our quality improvement action plan, which will be driven and supported by the Change Team.